SAP/luigi/docs/content-guidelines.md

 ## Screenshots and diagrams

-When adding screenshots or diagrams you should adhere to to the following rules:
+When adding screenshots or diagrams, adhere to the following rules:

-- Only use high resolution images
+- Only use high-resolution images.
-- Only use screenshots or diagrams if necessary, as too many of them can create visual noise
+- Only use screenshots or diagrams if necessary, as too many of them can create visual noise.
 - As an alternative to screenshots, point to the [Luigi fiddle](https://fiddle.luigi-project.io/) or other Luigi examples when you want to illustrate a concept.

 ## Glossary